chrisragasa/javascript-isnt-weird/README.md

 However, with variables, hoisting is a little different.
 The engine sets all values for variables as 'undefined'.
 It's not a good idea to rely on hoisting.

+### b5-undefined

+`undefined` is a special value in javascript

+if `a` is never declared in the file

+- Uncaught reference error = `a` was never stored in memory

+if `a` is declared, but not set

+- `a` will be set to undefined

+never set a variable equal to `undefined`!!! for example, `a = undefined`. this will be hard to debug!